hwhite36/xapi-data-analyzer/README.md

 * `pysimplegui`
 * `matplotlib`

+#### Creating an executable
 To create an executable, install PyInstaller (`pip install pyinstaller`) and run the following command in the same directory as `Main.py`:

 `pyinstaller -wF Main.py`

-This will create a standalone executable file (for whatever operating system you run the command on) of the program -- no need for the end user to have Python or any of the third-party libraries installed!
+This will create a standalone executable file named `Main` in the `dist` folder under the current directory (for whatever operating system you run the command on).
+This allows end users to run your program without having Python or any of the third-party libraries installed!

+Do note that PyInstaller only works with up to Python 3.7.
+There is also currently a bug between the latest version of matplotlib and PyInstaller, so you need to have matplotlib 3.0.3 installed (`pip install matplotlib==3.0.3`) to successfully create an exe.

 ## Usage